 Control plane scaling

 Keeping an eye on the right metrics is crucial for making smart decisions about how to scale your Nomad cluster.
-While HashiCorp provides a comprehensive list of Key Metrics for overall cluster health and Server Metrics for server-specific insights, it's important to remember that every setup is unique.
+While HashiCorp provides a comprehensive list of Key Metrics for overall cluster health and Server Metrics for server-specific insights, it is important to remember that every setup is unique.

 Here are some general guidelines on which metrics typically point towards specific scaling methods.
 Keep in mind that these are just starting points – you'll need to fine-tune based on your particular needs and setup.